dhp003/ingredients-to-insights/README.md

 **Results**

-**p-value:** The resulting p-value from our permutation test was **0.708**, indicating that the observed difference in MAE is not statistically significant at the 0.05 significance level.
+**P-value:** The resulting p-value from our permutation test was **0.708**, indicating that the observed difference in MAE is not statistically significant at the 0.05 significance level.

 **Observed Difference in MAE:** We observed a slight difference in MAE between recipes from the two time periods, with a value of **-0.00168**

 **Conclusion:**